How to Get Daily Cybersecurity News in Your Inbox — Signal, Not Vendor Pitches

 Step 1 Open morningmail.ai

-The starter is deliberately senior: the top three stories shaping the field today, written for someone already in the industry, with the government or trade source cited directly.
-The highest-value edit is scoping it to your estate.
-I'd add: "We run Windows Server, Fortinet firewalls and Microsoft 365 for 800 users in the EU.
+The highest-value edit here is scoping it to your estate.
+Click the Assignment and make it yours: "We run Windows Server, Fortinet firewalls and Microsoft 365 for 800 users in the EU.
 Lead with actively exploited CVEs and vendor advisories for that stack, then NIS2; skip vendor product announcements."
+The one-tap tweaks under the field help too — for security I'd keep "+ name sources" on, so every claim arrives with the advisory attached.

 Get more out of your brief